-The space is centred on a main large table.
 Parents/Carers will be informed of the referral to the Ready to Learn space the day before.
-Students will start their day at 10:00am with an entry interview at 9:30am with their parents/carers and their Head of Year to discuss the reason for the referral to this area.
 This interview can also include other staff relevant to the student e.g., SEN TA or Intervention Staff.
-The day will conclude with an exit interview at 3:00pm with the parent/carer to discuss how successful the day has been, and the next steps will be detailed in an exit plan for all stakeholders to ensure that the student does not return here in the future.
+The day will conclude with contact home at 3:00pm with the parent/carer to discuss how successful the day has been, and the next steps will be detailed in an exit plan for all stakeholders to ensure that the student does not return here in the future.
 The student is unable to return to mainstream until this meeting has taken place.
-The Behaviour Manager and Head of Years will ensure that the relevant teacher is always made aware of the entry and exit meeting, so they have the opportunity to attend if they can/wish to.
+The Head of Years will ensure that the relevant teacher is always made aware of the entry meeting, so they have the opportunity to attend if they can/wish to.